Samantha Stosur: 2010: World's top ten and first singles Grand Slam final

-Her next scheduled tournament was the Rome Masters; however, Stosur had to withdraw due to fatigue.
+Her next scheduled tournament was the Italian Open; however, Stosur had to withdraw due to fatigue.
 With this, her next scheduled tournament was the Madrid Open.
 In the quarterfinals, Stosur was broken multiple times by Venus Williams, losing 3–6, 3–6.
 In doubles, Stosur resumed her partnership with Petrova as third seeds with a first-round bye.
 However, they were knocked out in the second round by Anastasia Rodionova and Patty Schnyder.
 Coming into the French Open, Stosur was seeded seventh and was one of the favourites to win the title, due to her semifinal run in 2009 and her tour-best 14–2 record on clay in 2010.
 She was drawn in the same quarter as Henin, Maria Sharapova and Serena Williams, which was dubbed the toughest section of the draw.
 Becoming the first Australian woman to reach a Grand Slam singles final since Wendy Turnbull at the 1980 Australian Open, she was the favourite for the title, by dispatching three consecutive former world No. 1s and favorites for the title Henin, Serena Williams and Jelena Janković, but was upset by Francesca Schiavone in the final.

 In doubles, Stosur and her partner Petrova were the fourth seeds.
 They defeated Irina Pavlovic and Laura Thorpe in the first round, and Vania King and Michaëlla Krajicek in the second round.
 Their run came to an end at the hands of Ukrainian sisters Alona Bondarenko and Kateryna Bondarenko, when the fourth seeds retired trailing 1–6, 0–1.
 At the Aegon International in Eastbourne, Stosur was defeated in the semifinal by eventual champion Ekaterina Makarova, despite leading the first set 3–0 and having a chance to serve for that set at 5–3.
 But with her semifinals appearance she attained a new career high of world No. 6; also, she was ranked No. 1 in the race to the WTA Championships in Doha.
 Her next tournament was the Wimbledon Championships.
 As the sixth seed, Stosur fell in the first round to Kaia Kanepi in straight sets, after saving three match points.
 As the French Open champion Schiavone also lost in the first round, Stosur and Schiavone were the first two women in history who reached the French Open final, but failed to win a match at Wimbledon.
 Despite not winning a match, she received a new career-high ranking of world No. 5, due to Dementieva's withdrawal from the tournament due to injury.
 Stosur also played in the doubles event, hoping to have success similar to the previous year with then-partner Stubbs.
 She played with her 2010 partner Petrova as the third seeds, but lost in the third round to eventual champions, Vania King and Yaroslava Shvedova.
 She also competed in the mixed doubles event as first seeds with Nenad Zimonjić.
 They received a bye in the first round, and in the second round, they defeated Colin Fleming and Sarah Borwell.
 They then faced the Belgium duo Xavier Malisse and Clijsters, but lost in two sets.